albertjuhe/camaleonX/README.md

 camaleonX
 =========

-This is a software that merge Microsoft Office Documents 2003, Word and PowerPoint ( docx and pptx) in one file.
-Currently iss in Beta state.
+This is a software that merge Microsoft Office Documents 2003, Word and PowerPoint ( docx and pptx) in one file from command line.
+Currently is in Beta state.

 ##Development